catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

    https://www.dragonflybsd.org/docs/handbook/Installation/#index6h1
    ```

    While the EFI partion is still mounted, add the DragonflyBSD icon to the rEFind boot menu.
-Add the text below to the refind.conf file.
+Insert the text below in the refind.conf file.
 At       the command prompt type:
    ```
    vi refind.conf
    ```